I-MH/Nonparametric-Trend-Estimation-in-Functional-TS/README.md

 These are R codes that implements the method described in:

-Nonparametric trend estimation in functional time series with application to annual mortality rates by [Mart\'nez-Hern\'andez, I., and Genton, M. G. (2020)](https://doi.org/10.1111/biom.
-13353)
+Nonparametric trend estimation in functional time series with application to annual mortality rates by [Martínez-Hernández, I., and Genton, M. G. (2020)](https://doi.org/10.1111/biom.13353)

 ## Example